-A $10 fee will be assessed to the student’s account if he or she requests a stop payment and reissue of a credit balance check within fifteen days from the date of issue.
+A $10 fee may be assessed to the student’s account if they request a stop payment and reissue of a credit balance check within fifteen days from the date of issue.
 No fee will be assessed if the request comes fifteen days or later after the date of issue.

 Students withdrawing from the University will have their tuition assessed based on the Withdrawal Refund Schedule.
 Failure to withdraw will result in F grades and in payment of tuition and fees which otherwise may be avoided.

 If you live in on-campus housing, remember to contact the Housing and Residential Life Office (906-487-2682) regarding your withdrawal.